aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 >	Why this language?
 Their are plenties of already well-known languages, including Kotlin that is currently pushed for Android development.
 This will slow down user adoption for sure...

 Anyway, after a few lines of code I understood : this language is developped internally at Google, and they have a total control on how it should adapt on every platform, and you can feel it.
 It doesn't have a long history behind it, with various compatibility constraints (like Java/.NET environment).
-So everything has been designed for what you are using today, and it's really pleasant to yse.
+So everything has been designed for what you are using today, and it's really pleasant to use.

 ### A simple but powerful language

 It is very easy to learn Dart syntax if you are familiar with OOP languages like C#, Java, Swift, Kotlin or Javascript.
-I made a quick selection of language specificities to make you more condifent with understanding the language.
+I made a quick selection of language specificities to make you more confident with it.

 #### Modules